 Readers told me they liked the story and so I’ve kept on writing.
 I pour my heart into each story in hopes my readers will not just like, but love each story.
 Here’s what I’ve accomplished thus far:

-The Expendable Man, became available early in 2011, Making the Grade, a murder mystery featurning a female detective came out next in the spring of 2012.
-A suspense that takes place in the Adirondacks in upstate New York, Last Stop on Desolation Ridge, appeared in January 2013, and In the Grade, my second Albany police procedural appeared in November 2013.
+Following The Expendable Man, I produced Making the Grade, a murder mystery featuring a female detective.
+A suspense that takes place in the Adirondacks in upstate New York, Last Stop on Desolation Ridge, appeared next, followed by In the Grade, my second Albany police procedural.

-The novel I’m most excited about is House Divided which was published in 2015.
-I had to tell this story because I feel so strongly about what’s going on at some of our colleges and universities.
-If you care about young people, about the threat of terrorism, and about combatting anti-Semitism, I know you’ll like House Divided.
+I tried something a little different with House Divided.
+I had to tell this story because I feel strongly about what’s going on at some of our colleges and universities.
+If you care about young people, about the threat of terrorism, and about combating anti-Semitism, I know you’ll like House Divided.

 Subscribe to my Newsletter